VictorianGovernment/api-design-standards/api-standards.md

 <h3 id="5-2-1">5.2.1 Minimise new major versions</h3>

 With each new major version of the API, the older versions are required until all the consumers are uplifted to use the new versions.
-This adds to the overall maintenance and support requirements.
+This adds to the API's overall maintenance and support requirements.

 Use API keys to identify consumers and decommission older version(s) of the API with sufficient notification.

-When new major versions are published the older version must be deprecated following the deprecation process in [5.7](#5-7)
+When new major versions are published, the older version must be deprecated following the API deprecation process in [5.7](#5-7)

 <h2 id="5-3">5.3 Minor version</h2>

-Minor version numbers are displayed on the API documentation page or part of a special management call to the API URI itself.
+Minor version numbers are displayed on the API documentation page or as part of a special management call to the API URI itself.
 To support this your API **MUST** implement a response to a GET request to the base URI of the API and return the following metadata in the response:
 - **api_name:** The API name
 - **api_version:** The API version with major and minor versions
 - **api_released:** The date the API was released
 - **api_documentation:** Links to the API documentation
-- **api_status:** To indicate whether an API is still active or has been deprecated
+- **api_status:** Indicate whether an API is still active or has been deprecated

 Additional metadata can be added to the response if required.